 - If their asthma symptoms are not resolving with the use of the inhaler or the inhaler is not accessible, you must call 9-1-1 immediately.

-*It is important for the person in your care to have their prescribed reliever medication with them at all times.
+*It is important for the person to have their prescribed reliever medication with them at all times.
 Asthma Canada states that “Every year, about 250 Canadians die from asthma.
 Most of these deaths, however, could have been prevented with proper education and management.”

-Encourage the person in your care to follow their prescribed asthma management plan and to take all medications as prescribed.
+Encourage the person you are caring for to follow their prescribed asthma management plan and to take all medications as prescribed.

 Asthma is a chronic condition that should be monitored regularly by a health care professional.
 The person with asthma should attend all scheduled medical appointments.
 It is also important for the person to be assessed by a health care professional if there is an increase in the frequency and/or severity of their asthma symptoms.
 This will ensure that all asthma medications and therapies are adjusted appropriately.